By William Fryer MA Oxon

 As a result they can contribute to kidney stones and a hardening of the arteries.
 Hard water is also associated with skin problems such as irritation, wrinkles, rosacea, acne and enlarged pores.
 I myself was woken one night about ten years ago with the most incredible pain in my back.
 I was concerned it might be an appendix burst.
 I made my way to the local hospital where I was informed it was not quite a kidney stone but a “kidney sludge”.
 The doctor said it was “as common as muck in a hard water area like this”.

-This image illustrates the residue left after distilling normal tap water.
+This image illustrates the residue left after distilling normal tap water from rural Wiltshire.
+It is worse in urban areas.

 I could write volumes about Fluoride.
 Fluoride. was originally added to drinking water as a health promotion measure designed to promote healthy teeth.
 There is very little evidence that adding Fluoride. to drinking water has any benefit on the rates of tooth decay and indeed there is a condition called Fluorosis which is caused by too much Fluoride.
 But more than that I object to being medicated by water companies.
 In principle it is wrong.